Brazil banner -- link to main page

 Airto Moreira led this jazzy early-'60s Sao Paulo trio, along with pianist Cesar Camargo Mariano and bassist Humberto Clayber they glided through more of that trademark breezy, light jazz sound that was the complimentary backdrop to the bossa nova boom.
 This is the first of the group's three albums, packed with many bossa standards and several of Camargo's originals, as well as "Homangem A Clifford Brown," a tribute to a North American smooth jazz player whose "Blues Walk" was a popular standard in the Braz-jazz scene.
 As with many of these groups, Sambalanco wasn't really on a par with most U.S. jazz bands, but they have a kitschy appeal, and have a more distinctively Brazilian flair than most.
 The piano work in particular deftly hints at a greater harmonic depth than actually comes through on the album.
 Worth checking out, particularly if you are a loungecore fan, or are interested in finding out about Airto's early roots.
 (Sometimes known as the "Samblues" album.)

-Lennie Dale & Sambalanco Trio "Lennie Dale E A Sambalanco Trio" (Elenco, 1965)
+Lennie Dale & Sambalanco Trio "Lennie Dale E A Sambalanco Trio" (Elenco Records, 1965) (LP)

-Airto is still apparently working with bassist Humberto Clayber on this album (he is credited on several songs), although Cesar Camargo Mariano has left the group for new ground.
-Hermeto Pascoal also plays on here, one of the first of his and Airto's long period of productive, innovative collaborations.
+Airto is still working with bassist Humberto Clayber on this album (he is credited on several songs), although Cesar Camargo Mariano had left the group for new ground.
+Hermeto Pascoal also performs on here, one of the earliest of his and Airto's long string of productive, innovative collaborations.

 Airto was in the second lineup of Jose Briamonte's swinging bossa-jazz trio set, showcasing Briamonte's brisk, bright piano and giddy melodies galore.
 A lively, cheerful record, with a relatively unhurried feel, compared to many of their bossa trio contemporaries.